2salted/WhatsLeft/README.md

 * [Github](https://github.com/) for version control<br>

 ## What I learned
-1. I learned the basics HTTP request and response with mongoDB between my frontend and backend<br>
+1. I learned the basics HTTP request and response with mongoDB between my frontend and backend(express and node)<br>
-2. I learned how to work with websockets and realtime messaging<br>
+2. I learned how to work with websockets and realtime messaging(socket.io)<br>
-3. I learned how to work with a non-relational document database<br>
+3. I learned how to work with a non-relational document database (MongoDB)<br>
+4. I learned how file based routing works (expo router)<br>